 |Fergburger||Quick Bites, American, Fast Food||$$-$$$|

 |Stratosfare Restaurant & Bar||Quick Bites, European, New Zealand||$$-$$$|

 Recommended Tours and Excursions

 There is an abundance of amazing things to see and do in the Queenstown area and one of the best ways to experience those things is on a tour.
-If you are looking for fun tours and excursions to fill out your trip, I have included some category links to recommended tours and excursions you can review below.
+If you are looking for fun tours and excursions to fill out your trip, I have included some category links to recommended tours and excursions you can review in my Queenstown New Zealand travel guide below.

 |Air, Helicopter & Balloon Tours|